Kotlin/KEEP/proposals/KEEP-0455-lateinit-val.md

 This proposal aims to introduce first-class support for assign-once properties in Kotlin:
 * Express assign-once semantics directly in code, rather than relying on convention.
 * Offer runtime support to prevent accidental semantic violations.
-* Enable smartcasts for assign-once properties, similarly to stable `val` properties.

 In addition, the following secondary goals guided the design:
-* Assign-once properties should be safe to use in concurrent contexts by default.
 * Annotations, especially DI-related ones like `@Inject`, should work with assign-once properties.
 * Assign-once properties should be type-agnostic, including support for nullable types.